eic/EicRoot/README.md

   Use an additional key like '-v <my-scratch-directory>:/scratch:z' to the 'docker run' command below.

-  <my-scratch-directory> will be accessible as /scratch in the container.
+  '<my-scratch-directory>' will be accessible as /scratch in the container.

   Now run the container:

 ```
 docker run -it -p 127.0.0.1:5555:22 -t ayk1964/eicroot-yr:v04
 ```

   This command also gives root access to the running container.
 Ctrl-D in this window